This post has two parts:

 Offers and Work Policies at Big Tech

 Most of these teams and companies have locations in the Seattle area, as well as in SF and New York.
-One assumption I made early on was that if a company had a Seattle office, they’d let me work from there instead of requiring remote work.
-Unfortunately, that wasn’t the case, and it’s probably an assumption I shouldn’t have made.
+I initially assumed that if a company had a Seattle office, they would let me work from there—but this wasn't always the case, which was a lesson learned.

-In terms of compensation, averaged over 4 years including bonuses and refreshers, I received offers ranging from $350k to $430k across these companies.
-This includes RSUs, possible target bonuses, refresher stocks, and averaged sign-on bonuses, but excludes relocation.
-The only teams outside Seattle where I reached the offer stage were PayPal and Apple's Proactive Intelligence, and Paypal didn't offered relocation packages.
-Interestingly, I initially thought Meta paid the best and Apple had much lower pay, but that wasn’t true for me.
-Apple leveled me higher and offered better compensation than Meta and Amazon, partly because they counted 12 months of my internship as one year of experience, unlike the others.
+Regarding compensation, averaged over 4 years including bonuses and refreshers, I received offers ranging from $350k to $430k across these companies.
+This includes RSUs, potential target bonuses, refresher stocks, and averaged sign-on bonuses, but excludes relocation.
+Only PayPal and Apple's Proactive Intelligence teams were outside Seattle at the offer stage, and PayPal didn't offer relocation packages.
+Surprisingly, my assumptions about compensation were wrong—I'd thought Meta paid the best and Apple paid less, but Apple actually offered better compensation than Meta and Amazon, partly because they counted my 12-month internship as one year of experience, unlike the others.

 Hindsight and Tidbits